-As with the first material weakness, this has again been a large hurdle.
-While I am pleased that the Accountant and the Departments have provided proper documentation for all entries, we still must work on making sure the entry requests are correct and necessary.
-With a new Town Accountant coming on board, this will be made a priority within the department.
+While I am pleased that the Accountant and Departments have provided proper documentation for all entries, we still must work on making sure the entry requests are correct and necessary.
+Our new Town Accountant has developed a process to ensure all journal entries have proper documentation and are correct and necessary prior to any manual adjustments are made.